mwunsch/mwunsch.github.io/thinkpiece/_drafts/hive_city_retrospective.md

 education I need.
 I'll be picking up Unity to learn more.
 That's perhaps the most obvious choice for someone new to game development.
 I was hopeful that Elm would provide enough to scratch my gamedev itch.
-It doesn't, and I'm hungry for more.
+It doesn't, and I'm still itching for more.

 ![Progress in the week of Oct 14](http://www.markwunsch.com/img/hive_city_oct14.gif)